 Over the years, we've gravitated to planting the majority of our peppers in pots.
-We're a small-scale grower, usually growing around 50 plants or less in a given year.
-If that's you, then here's a few reasons why we like to grow peppers in pots...
+We're a small-scale grower, usually growing around 40-70 plants in a given year.
+Below are the main reasons why we like to grow peppers in pots...

-Though, doing them in pots does come with a few drawbacks...
+Though, growing peppers in pots does come with a few drawbacks...

 If grown in a container, the container's size (and sunlight) will generally be the limiting factor in keeping a plant from reaching its potential.
-Additionally, when planted in too small of a container, pepper plants become root-bound and require very frequent watering.
+When planted in too small of a container, pepper plants become root-bound and require very frequent watering.

-Typically, your garden store or seed seller will recommend a minimum planting distance based on variety that ranges from 2-4 feet.
-Use the table below as a guide to convert spacing to a proper pot size.
+Typically, your garden store or seed seller will recommend a minimum planting distance.
+Based on the variety, that'll usually range from 2-4 feet.
+Use the table below as a guide for converting plant spacing to a proper pot size.

 Using the above ingredients, we build our pot as follows...

-We like to put the straw and compost in the middle layer so the plant grows down to it and to reduce weeds and other volunteer plants that would inevitably sprout from the straw and homemade compost.
+We like to put the straw and compost in the middle layer so the plant grows down to it and to reduce weeds, grasses and other volunteer plants that would inevitably sprout from the straw and homemade compost.
 We also bury the bone meal at the compost/straw layer and below.
-We've found that putting the bone meal at the upper layer tends to attract animals that will dig up the soil and potentially (usually :/) damage young plants.
+We've found that putting the bone meal at the upper layer tends to attract animals that will dig up the soil and potentially (usually) damage young plants.

 Previously after a growing season, we'd empty our pots into our raised beds and use new potting soil the following year for our potted peppers.
 This annual flush-and-refill is a decent amount of work and a significant expense.

-The soil3 website claims that its soil has enough nutrients to last up to 4 years in raised beds without fertilizer.
-Using their soil this year, it does appear to be high quality soil and we'd like to see if we can reuse the same soil next year.
+The soil3 website claims its soil has enough nutrients to last up to 4 years in raised beds without fertilizer.
+In using their soil, it does appear to be high quality, and we'd like to see if we can reuse the same soil for another year.

 Though, we're going to give it some help in an attempt to replenish lost nutrients.
-With the initial straw and compost layer, our pot's soil level has compressed significantly through the growing season, leaving the top 1/3 of the pot empty.
-After pulling the plants this Fall, we're going to fill that top layer with compressed straw, compost, bone meal and rock dust.
+With the initial straw and compost layer, our pot's soil level does compress significantly through the growing season – typically leaving the top 1/3 of the pot empty.
+After pulling the plants in fall, we're going to fill that top layer with compressed straw, compost, bone meal and rock dust.
 After which, we'll top off with a couple of inches of soil as a weed barrier.

-By Spring, this should return most of the nutrients lost last year.
-Our main concern with soil reuse is it may allow small amounts of mosaic virus to remain in the soil and more easily affect next year's plants.
-We'll plant some control pots to test.
+By spring, we're hoping this will return many of the nutrients lost during the previous growing season.
+Our main concern with soil reuse is it may allow the mosaic virus or other pathogens to remain in the soil and more easily affect next year's plants.
+We plan to plant control pots to test.